pola-rs/polars-book/docs/user-guide/expressions/structs.md

 ## Encountering the `Struct` type

-A popular operation that will lead to a `Struct` column is the ever so popular `value_counts` function that is commonly used in exploratory data analysis.
+A common operation that will lead to a `Struct` column is the ever so popular `value_counts` function that is commonly used in exploratory data analysis.
 Checking the number of times a state appears the data will be done as so:

 {{code_block('user-guide/expressions/structs','state_value_counts',['value_counts'])}}
 ```python exec="on" result="text" session="user-guide/structs"